By Jody Weisel

 Tom White was a motorcycle racer, but not a motocross racer.
 Tom was an AMA Class C dirt tracker who was willing to pitch a Harley XR750 into a corner at 100 mph.
 Tom raced from 1969 until 1975 against some of the greatest dirt trackers of all-time, including Kenny Roberts, Mert Lawwill, Dave Aldana and Gene Romero.

 To enhance their interest in four-stroke racing, Tom decided to put his company’s weight behind both the World Four-Stroke and World Veteran Championships.
-During the ’80s, the White Brothers’ sales exploded.
+During the 1980s, the White Brothers’ sales exploded.
 By the time Tom White sold the White Brothers to a corporation, the company distributed over 30,000 different motorcycle products.
 It was a far cry from Tom’s first catalog, which had eight products in it.
+But, the new management of the White Brothers sent the company into a spiral and, by the end, they only had eight products in their catalog.
+It pained Tom to see the company he built fail, but he had already moved on.

-Today, Tom takes care of his 6000 square-foot vintage motorcycle museum and works as a consultant to other motorcycle companies.
+Today, Tom takes care of his 6000 square-foot vintage motorcycle museum, donates to charities, works as a consultant to other motorcycle companies and was voted into the AMA Hall of Fame in 2014.

 Eddie Cole is a man with the Midas touch.
 He’s a connoisseur of business, a developer of startup companies and a former factory racer.
 Never heard of Eddie Cole?
-Perhaps you’ve heard of Answer Products, ProTaper handlebars or SixSixOne?all the brainchildren of Eddie.
-Today, Eddie’s name is most closely associated with Matrix, but he is also closely linked with Atlas neck braces and 1.7 lubricants.
-Eddie is a man of boundless energy and a love for the spor..
+Perhaps you’ve heard of Answer Products, ProTaper handlebars, Atlas neck braces or SixSixOne — all the brainchildren of Eddie.
+Today, Eddie’s name is most closely associated with Matrix, but he is also closely linked with Atlas neck braces, 1.7 lubricants and Next Components.
+Eddie is a man of boundless energy and a love for the sport.

 “I stopped racing professionally in 1981,” says Troy.
-“Before that I was racing full-time and painting helmets in my garage, but the painting got to be a full-time job.”
+“Before that I was racing full-time and painting helmets in my garage in my spare time, but the painting got to be a full-time job.”

 Push came to shove for Troy; it was either a career as a journeyman Pro racer or helmet painter.
 Something had to go.
 It’s clear now that Troy made the correct decision.
 As his company grew, the next logical step for Troy was to build his own helmet visors.
 Troy then expanded into the gear business, a bold move for someone so recognized in one specific faction of the industry.
 “When you think that you can do a better job at something than someone else, then you just do it.”

 Troy still had grander plans for his future.
-Not only is his company making motocross gear and racing helmets (mountain bike and motocross), but he also sponsors his own race teams (motocross and Supermoto).
-When he doesn’t like the way something is done, he jumps in and does it better?like his willingness to run his own AMA Supercross and National race team.
+Not only is his company making motocross gear and racing helmets (mountain bike and motocross), but runs one of the strongest race teams in the USA — in both motocross and Supermoto.
+When he doesn’t like the way something is done, he jumps in and does it better — like his willingness to run his own KTM-backed race team.

 John Gregory of JT Racing fame is the Ralph Lauren of the motocross world.
 John changed the way riders thought about the gear they wore.
 He made it not just functional, but fashionable.
 There was a time when everyone who was anyone wore JT.